 Except in the case of the kind of time extension described under Procedures, item 9, of this policy, a minimum of six years in residence must elapse following the completion of a professional leave before the same faculty member would again be eligible for professional leave.

-The acceptance of a professional leave automatically commits the faculty member to return for a minimum of one academic year of teaching or other appropriate functions at Georgia College.
-Should the faculty member decide to leave the university within that one-year period, he or she shall reimburse the University for the pro-rata share of his or her obligation.
+The acceptance of a professional leave automatically commits the faculty member to return to teaching or other appropriate functions at Georgia College for respectively, one year in the case of a one-half academic year leave, and two years in the case of a full academic year leave..
+Should the faculty member decide to leave the university within that period, he or she shall reimburse the University for the pro-rata share of their obligation.

 Compensation